Samskrita-Bharati/zat.am/CONTRIBUTE.md

 ## 📞 Need Help?

-If you have any questions, feel free to open a discussion or reach out via [GitHub Issues/WhatsApp/[Email](mailto:code@samskritabharati.ca).
+If you have any questions, feel free to open a discussion or reach out via GitHub Issues/WhatsApp/[Email](mailto:code@samskritabharati.ca).

 Thank you for contributing! 🎉